anderssonlab/ChromTransfer/README.md

 Repo for transfer learning

-# The method was tested on Linux SMP Debian 4.19.208-1 x86_64 with having NVIDIA Quadro RTX 6000
+# The method was tested on Linux SMP Debian 4.19.208-1 x86_64 with NVIDIA Quadro RTX 6000

 # Before start the prediction you need to install the tl_andersson.yml environent: